• Skip to primary navigation

 A frying pan containing fully cooked and thickened passata.

 Remove the lid and continue to simmer for another 15 minutes or until the passata has thickened.
-Blend with a stick-blender to thicken it further.
+Blend with a stick blender to thicken it further.

 Pack the tomato passata in meal-sized portions into freezer bags, or store it in a covered container in the refrigerator.

-If you’d like to be notified of any new recipes, why not subscribe to my newsletter?
-As a thank-you gift, you will receive a free recipe e-book containing some of my most popular cakes and desserts.
+If you'd like to be notified of new recipes, why not subscribe to my newsletter?
+To say thank you, you will receive a free recipe e-book containing some of my most popular cakes and desserts.

 Passata in a black dish with a spoon.